 Start at Ponte alle Grazie.
 Run along the south side of the Arno, to the the Ponte S. Niccolò, and then up the winding Viale Michelangelo to the Piazzale Michelangelo.
 Once at the Piazzale, enjoy the view.
 From the back of the observation deck, head out Viale Galileo Galilei, past the hilltop Abbazia di San Miniato al Monte, for about 1.5 km, and then turn RIGHT on Via di San Leonardo.
 After another 1 km, pass the 15th century hilltop fortress of Forte di Belvedere and the Giardino Bardini, a restored 17th-century villa smuseums & art and gardens.
 Follow until you reach the main road at the river, at the Piazza.
 Conclude your run by turning right to get back to the Ponte alle Grazie, or cross over the Ponte Vecchio and then turn right for 0.5 km back to the start.

-Add-Ons/Variations: For the Piazalle, can run more directly back down, using Viale Giuseppe Poggi (sections no sidewalks).
-At the Piazalle, there are numerous small roads which are fun for running.
-Can also extend with paths along the river.
+Add-Ons/Variations: For the Piazzalle, can run more directly back down, using Viale Giuseppe Poggi (sections no sidewalks).
+At the Piazzalle, there are numerous small roads which are fun for running.
+Also, explore lovely paths in adjacent the Giardino & Boboli Gardens, and paths along the river.